 • Bio:

-Prior to joining the Hunter faculty in 2003, Professor Viteritti taught at Princeton, New York University, Harvard, and the State University of New York at Albany.
-He is a proud graduate of Hunter College, and a member of the Alumni Hall of Fame.
+Prior to joining the faculty at Hunter, Professor Viteritti taught at Princeton (Politics Department), New York University (Wagner School and Law School), Harvard (Graduate School of Education) and the SUNY, Albany (Rockefeller School).
+He is a proud graduate of Hunter and member of the Alumni Hall of Fame.

 • Recent Publications: